UrsusPilot/documentation/README.md

 File format
 ===========

-Please make sure the document is following the liciense of **Creative Commons** like:
+Please make sure the document is following the license of **Creative Commons** like:

 **Attribution** - **NonCommercial** - **ShareAlike**